ProjectPiLabs/.github/profile/README.md

 Welcome to the Project Pi Labs GitHub 🔨

 **Project Pi Labs** is an Atlanta-based studio dedicated to building secure, yield-generating blockchain infrastructure through validators, liquid staking, and decentralized AI solutions.
 Originally developed to support our own internal protocols, our infrastructure has evolved into tailored, real-world solutions designed explicitly for founders, communities, and institutions.
-Leveraging decentralized artificial intelligence, transparent collaboration, and scalable blockchain validation, Project Pi Labs empowers trusted ecosystems, fostering innovation and reliable,
+Leveraging decentralized artificial intelligence, transparent collaboration, and scalable blockchain validation, Project Pi Labs empowers trusted ecosystems, fostering innovation and reliable, efficient yields at scale.

 ## 🧑🏽‍🚀 About Project Pi